turbo-src/turbo-src/README.md

 ![ezgif com-crop (1)](https://github.com/turbo-src/turbo-src/assets/75996017/9b25fb92-f8e5-493b-b4d2-f6bc37cf49f7)

-## Setting up a TurboSrc Instance
+## Setting up a local TurboSrc instance

-Setting up your own TurboSrc instance is straightforward.
-Here's a step-by-step guide to help you get started:
+Setting up your own local TurboSrc instance is straightforward.
+Online setup instructions are forthcomining.
+Hosting it online allows you to host other users.

+Here's a step-by-step guide to help you get started.
+No one other than you will be able to interact with your local instance - so have fun trying it out without any worries!

 **1. Install dependencies**